Globe-Miami & Tonto

 236 miles round trip

-Drive east of Mesa and Apache Junction on Highway 60 and you will be able to see another part of Arizona's varied history and discover the beauty of the desert at Boyce Thompson Southwestern Arboretum.
-This state park displays 10,000 varieties of desert plants from throughout the world.
+Drive east of Mesa and Apache Junction on Highway 60 and you will be able to see another part of Arizona's varied history and discover the beauty of the desert at Boyce Thompson Arboretum.
+This unique park displays 10,000 varieties of desert plants from throughout the world.
 Nestled at the base of Picketpost Mountain, the arboretum feature a variety of gardens showcasing herbs, heritage roses, hummingbird and butterfly plants.

 Millions of tons of mine tailings can be seen as you continue to drive along Highway 60 through the mining communities of historic Globe and Miami.
 Globe was named from the legend of a 50-pound "globe" shaped silver nugget.
 Numerous antique shops and art galleries are situated in historic downtown Globe.
 Besh-Ba-Gowah Indian Ruins, some of the best preserved ruins in the Southwest, are just minutes from Highway 60 in Globe.
 The San Carlos Apache Cultural Center and Apache Gold Casino are ten miles south of Globe on the San Carlos Reservation.